Costa Rica Wildlife Holiday

 Day 13: Today you are whisked off to Caño Island, about an hour’s boat ride from the lodge.
 The island has white sand beaches flanked by palm trees, seasonally used as a nesting place by turtles.
 Its main attraction however is beneath the sea where there’s an impressive coral reef.
 Snorkelling here is superb, with the clear water making sightings of turtles, rays, eels and numerous tropical fish easy.
 Depending on how much time you spend in the water you may have the chance to relax and sunbathe on the beach before returning to the lodge in time for dinner.
 Breakfast, lunch, dinner

-Day 14: After breakfast you are taken to the local airstrip for the 40 minute flight to San José, where you’re met and once again driven to Alta Hotel.
+Day 14: After breakfast you are taken to the local airstrip for the 40 minute flight to San José, where you’re met and once again driven to Hotel Presidente.
 It’s almost 2 weeks since you were last here and a lot has happened in between!
-This is a great spot in which to relax and look out over the valley as you consider the many highlights of your trip, and you might like to take advantage of the Wi-Fi to get in touch with family and friends back home.
-If you don’t feel like getting a taxi to town for dinner, treat yourself to a meal at La Luz tonight.
-Breakfast Alta Hotel
+There’s time now for some final souvenir and gift shopping, should you wish, and to take in some of the city’s sites or join locals at the Mercado for coffee.
+There are lots of restaurants in the neighbourhood offering plenty of choice for dinner this evening.
+Breakfast Hotel Presidente

 Day 15: Thoughts now start to turn to home.
 Enjoy breakfast then your driver will take you back to the airport in San José in time for your flight home.
 Breakfast